Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/disaster-recovery.md

 az functionapp stop --name <<MyFunctionApp>>--resource-group <<MyResourceGroup>>
 ```

-# 6. Post-migration
+# 6. Post DR activity
-Some notes to remember post-migration:
+Some notes to remember in DR activity:
-1. Conduct any testing that you would like to use to check your new Azure Health Data Services FHIR service.
-2. As mentioned [above](/FHIR-data-migration-tool-docs/README.md#custom-search-parameters), if you have custom search parameters that were migrated with the migration tool or that you added yourself, run a [$reindex](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-run-a-reindex).
+1. As mentioned [above](/FHIR-data-migration-tool-docs/README.md#custom-search-parameters), if you have custom search parameters that were migrated with the migration tool or that you added yourself, run a [$reindex](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-run-a-reindex).
-3. Cut over to your new Azure Health Data Services FHIR service, and start using your new FHIR server
-	- Start pointing your pipelines to your new FHIR server's URL
-	- Turn off any remaining pipelines that are running on Azure API for FHIR, delete data from the intermediate storage account that was used in the migration tool if necessary, delete data from your Azure API for FHIR server, and decommission your Azure API for FHIR account.